ejbaran/docs-1/docs/reference/sdks/index.md

 # Java
 ## Installation
-The Java SDK is available in Maven’s central repository and can be used in your Maven project by using the following dependency.
+The Java SDK is available in the [MVN repository](https://mvnrepository.com/artifact/com.algorand/algosdk) and can be used in your Maven project by including the following dependency.

+Requirements: Java SDK requires Java 7+ and Android minSdkVersion 16+.

 ```
 <dependency>